jolespin/veba/walkthroughs/adapting_commands_for_docker.md

 We link these with the `--volume` argument so any file in the `LOCAL_WORKING_DIRECTORY` will be mirrored in the `CONTAINER_INPUT_DIRECTORY` and any files created in the `CONTAINER_OUTPUT_DIRECTORY` (i.e., the `RELATIVE_OUTPUT_DIRECTORY`) will be mirrored in the `LOCAL_OUTPUT_PARENT_DIRECTORY`.

+For some modules, you will need the VEBA Database.
+To set the `LOCAL_DATABASE_DIRECTORY` to the `${VEBA_DATABASE}` environment variable or alternatively the path to the VEBA Database (refer to the [*VEBA Database Documentation*](https://github.com/jolespin/veba/blob/main/install/DATABASE.md#database-structure)).
+We mount this to `CONTAINER_DATABASE_DIRECTORY` which is `/volumes/database/` volume in the container.

+**Note:**

-Note: If we don't link the local and container output directories then the output files will be stranded in the container.
+If we don't link the local and container output directories then the output files will be stranded in the container.

 ```bash
 # Directories